Last updated on July 25th, 2019 at 11:39 am

 21. Meta keywords

-The meta keywords are a list of keywords and keyphrases for each blog/page/post.
+The meta keywords are a list of keywords and keyphrases for each blog, page.
 This list is used mainly by search engines.

 Current theory is that major search engines don’t pay any attention to meta keywords while ranking your website.
 This is likely true.
 Nevertheless, setting keywords won’t do any harm either.